mhhollomon/feed-stream/README.md

 Multiple feeds will be supported.

+However, only posts (not likes and follows) are currently consumed.

 # Reader (working)

 Opens a websocket on the Jetstream.
 Only subscribes to posts (not likes, follows, etc)

-For each messages see if it is wanted and writes a row to the `post` table if so.
+For each message, sees if it is wanted and writes a row to the `post` table if so.

 # Server (not started)